Richard Barone: Career

-Glow, Barone's fifth solo album, helmed by producer Tony Visconti, was released in September 2010 on Bar/None Records.
-A majority of the album was also co-written with Visconti.
-Also working on the project were producers Steve Rosenthal and Steve Addabbo, songwriter Paul Williams, chief engineer Leslie Ann Jones at George Lucas's Skywalker Ranch, photographer Mick Rock, and others.
-A portrait of Barone from the Glow photo sessions appeared in Rock's career retrospective book Exposed: The Faces of Rock n' Roll.
+Glow, Barone's fifth solo album, was released in September 2010 on Bar/None Records.
+A majority of the songs were co-written with co-producer Tony Visconti.
+Also working on the project were producers Steve Rosenthal, Mike Thorne, and Steve Addabbo; songwriter Paul Williams, and chief engineer Leslie Ann Jones at George Lucas's Skywalker Ranch, among others.
+A portrait of Barone from the Glow photo sessions appeared in Mick Rock's career retrospective book Exposed: The Faces of Rock n' Roll.
 A tour of the U.S. and the U.K. followed in early 2011.

-In August, Barone was named to the Board of Advisors of Anthology Film Archives where he worked closely with Jonas Mekas and produced live fundraising events for the organization.
+In August 2010, Barone was named to the Board of Advisors of Anthology Film Archives by founder Jonas Mekas, and worked closely with Mekas to produce live fundraising events for the organization.

-In Fall 2011, Richard made a cameo appearance and performed a song in the film Mr. Bricks: A Heavy Metal Murder Musical.

 On September 11, 2011, the tenth anniversary of 9/11, Barone released a re-write of the 1894 song "The Sidewalks of New York" with updated lyrics that referenced the World Trade Center attack, co-written and produced by collaborator Matthew Billy.

-In December 2011, Barone was appointed as a professor at the Clive Davis Institute of Recorded Music at New York University where he began teaching "Stage Presence: The Art of Performance."
+In Fall 2011, Barone made a cameo appearance and performed a song in the film Mr. Bricks: A Heavy Metal Murder Musical.
+In December 2011, Barone was appointed a professorship at the Clive Davis Institute of Recorded Music at New York University where he began teaching "Stage Presence: The Art of Performance."

-A second anthology released that month, Collection 2: Before & Afterglow, mined his back catalogue to his pre-Bongos days in Tampa and included recent work such as the Sidewalks of New York single.

-On May 4, 2012, for the 25th anniversary of his Cool Blue Halo album, a reunion concert of all the original musicians was held at City Winery in New York.
+On May 4, 2012, for the 25th anniversary of the Cool Blue Halo album, a reunion concert of all the original musicians was held at City Winery in New York.
 The concert was filmed and recorded as part of a multi-disc box set released by DigSin Records.
 In September 2012, he released the first single from the project, "I Belong To Me."
 In December, I Belong To Me: The 'Cool Blue Halo' Story premiered at Anthology Film Archives, followed by a performance by Barone and musicians from the album.
 On the occasion of the box set's release, Donovan wrote: "Well-deserved appreciation to Richard on this 25th anniversary release of his album 'Cool Blue Halo.'
 He displayed the stance early, like the minstrel/actor/playwright of Renaissance London.
 We met and have shared many a stage together...
 I have always loved Ricardo's 'Bar-oque and Roll' music.
 Shine On Ricardo, Shine!"